garethiv/LifeBeyond/README.md

 - [ ] Engage a health care professionals/oncology doctors for relevant content

 # Contributing and License

 **Issues**

 Feel free to submit issues and enhancement requests.

 **Contributing**

-1.Fork the repo on GitHub
+1. Fork the repo on GitHub
-2.Clone the project to your machine
+2. Clone the project to your machine
-3.Commit changes to your own branch
+3. Commit changes to your own branch
-4.Push your work back up to your fork
+4. Push your work back up to your fork
-5.Submit a Pull request so that I can review  changes
+5. Submit a Pull request so that I can review  changes

 **License**
 Released under the MIT License.
 Check LICENSE.md for more info.